-

 You’ll find taxiway location signs along taxiways, often near intersections or at points where taxiways meet ramps or aprons.
 You’ll sometimes find them next to directions or mandatory instruction signs to provide context for your current location.

-The sign displays a letter or a combination of letters and numbers (e.g., “A” or “B1”), which correspond to the designation of the taxiway you’re on.
-Sometimes, a location sign may include two or more designations (e.g., “A-B”) to indicate that you are at the intersection of two taxiways.
+The sign displays a letter or a combination of letters and numbers (e.g., “A” or “B1”), which corresponds to the designation of the taxiway you’re on.
+The sign displays a letter or a combination of letters and numbers (e.g., “A” or “B1”), which corresponds to the designation of the taxiway you’re on.

 Runway Location Sign